richardhenyash/balloon-pop-maths/TESTING.md

 in the playGame function, contained in the [JavaScript Game Logic Function Library](./assets/js/game-logic.js) using the [jQuery show](https://api.jquery.com/show/) method.

-* It was noted during manual testing that when selecting specific times table or division table options from the options panel, it was possible to de-select all buttons.
-An additional class, "btn-mul-div-sticky" was added to the relevant specific times table and division table options buttons, an additional function "checkOtherStickyButtons" was added to the [JavaScript Display Interaction Function Library](./assets/js/display.js), and the button on-click event handler in the [JavaScript Event Handler Library](./assets/js/events.js) was updated.
-The "checkOtherStickyButtons" function checks to see if other buttons are active.
-If there are no other buttons active, the selected button is toggled back on, meaning it cannot be de-selected.
+* It was noted during manual testing that when selecting specific times table or division table options buttons from the options panel, it was possible to de-select all options buttons.
+An additional class, "btn-mul-div-sticky" was added to the relevant specific times table and division table options buttons, an additional function "checkOtherStickyButtons" was added to the [JavaScript Display Interaction Function Library](./assets/js/display.js), and the options button on-click event handler in the [JavaScript Event Handler Library](./assets/js/events.js) was updated.
+The "checkOtherStickyButtons" function checks to see if other options buttons are active.
+If there are no other options buttons active, the selected options button is toggled back on, meaning it cannot be de-selected.

 * It was noted during manual testing that when specific question groups are selected e.g. 2x tables, the questions presented are not always unique.
 This is becuase a random question between 1 and 12 is